 Open invited track:

-Open Invited Tracks have no upper limit on the number of papers but only those having gathered more than five papers will be considered.
+Open Invited Tracks have no upper limit on the number of papers but only those having gathered more than three sessions (each of which with at least 5 papers) will be considered.
 The IFAC MIM 2019 web site will advertise the submitted open invited tracks.
 Organizers are asked to submit proposals as early as possible and no later than the open invited tracks submission closure.
 Organizers obtain upon submission an open invited track code.
 As soon as an open invited track is submitted, the IPC Chairs will verify the relevance of the submitted topic with respect to the scope of IFAC.
 The open invited track code will also be displayed on the symposium web site.
 Contributors are asked to enter this invited track code when submitting their papers.

 Organizers of Invited Sessions and Open Invited Tracks are requested to register their sessions through the PaperPlaza Conference Manuscript Management System, to obtain the session reference code, to provide the code to the authors, and to advise the authors to use the code in their paper submission (as invited session paper or invited open track paper).

 Special sessions (Industrial, New Frontiers, Special Projects, etc):